-To complete Division I, students must complete satisfactorily at least seven faculty-evaluated courses (which may include independent study), four of which must meet areas of distribution in four of the five distribution areas, and 40 hours of Community Engaged Learning (CEL-1).
+To complete Division I, students must complete satisfactorily at least seven faculty-evaluated courses, two of which must be Division I seminars, and 40 hours of Community Engaged Learning (CEL-1).
 Five College courses graded C or better may be used to satisfy Division I electives (generally not taken in the first semester of enrollment).
-Distribution requirements must be satisfied with Hampshire courses with the exception of CHL, which may be satisfied with a Five-College language course.
-Two dance technique courses designated as half courses may fulfill one elective.
+The Divisional Seminars are a cornerstone of Hampshire’s Divisional system, and support students’ growth across their academic trajectory, including at key transitions between Divisions.